everycure-org/matrix/docs/src/onboarding/index.md

     ... # Other versions here
 ```

-Finally, catalog entries should be created to ensure the correct linkage of the catalog entry to the version.
+Finally, catalog entries should be defined to ensure the correct linkage of the catalog entry to the version.

 ```yaml
 # catalog.yml